BKemp2017/EyeSpeak-Assist/README.md

 ## 📘 License

-Creative Commons Attribution-NonCommercial 4.0 International

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/

-You are free to:
-- Share — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material

-Under the following terms:
-- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- NonCommercial — You may not use the material for commercial purposes.
+This means:

+- ✅ You can use and modify this project for **personal, academic, or assistive purposes**.
+- ❌ **Commercial use is prohibited** without permission.

-For commercial inquiries, contact: **blakekemp01@gmail.com**
+For commercial licensing or partnership inquiries, contact: **blakekemp01@gmail.com**

-© 2025 Blake Kemp.
-All rights reserved.